 Ben’s BMR is 1846 calories +1200 = 3046 is Ben’s maintenance calories.

 There are different approaches to putting on muscle.
-You can do what is know as a "Dirty Bulk" which is eating everything in sight, however I recommend a "Lean Bulk".
+You can do what is known as a "Dirty Bulk" which is eating everything in sight, however, I recommend a "Lean Bulk".
 A lean bulk involves which is monitoring your macros to ensure you are gaining lean muscle tissue.

 A good approach is to aim for 300-500 calories over your daily maintenance calories.